elham88-hub/CML-Weather-on-Rail/README.md

 - Rail and public transport operational data

 ## Reproducibility
 Raw data are not included in the repository due to size and licensing constraints.
-Scripts for data processing and analysis are provided to enable replication using publicly available data sources.

 ## License
 MIT License